 Classification Drives Appropriate Protection

 Sensitive U-M data must be protected to prevent theft, unauthorized access, compromise, or inappropriate use (see Protect Sensitive Data).
+U-M's data classification levels are designed to help determine the minimum security requirements for protecting data.
 The level of protection is driven by legal, regulatory, academic, financial, and operational requirements, as well as the criticality and risk levels associated with the data.

 - Provides a framework for managing and securing university-owned or institutional data assets.